GANGANI/toporesolve/README.md

 model.save_pretrained("path_of_the_lora_weights")
 ```

-- Run the [**prediction.py**](https://github.com/uhuohuy/LLM-geocoding/blob/main/prediction.py) from the repo in your terminal.
+- Run the [**prediction.py**](https://github.com/uhuohuy/LLM-geocoding/blob/main/prediction.py) from your terminal.
 Ensure to edit the code to run on your dataset.
-Depending on the format of your datasets, you may need to make some changes to the code.
+Depending on the format of your datasets, you may need to modify the code.

 ```bash
 $BASE_MODEL="meta-llama/Llama-2-7b-chat-hf"